 Our bet: Bayern Munich and Ajax to qualify

 Bayern Munich is head and shoulders above the rest of the teams in Group E. It isn’t a matter of if the Germans will qualify top of the group, rather it is when.
 Niko Kovac may be in his first season as manager, but the Croatian is a highly skilled tactician.
 Bayern will have no trouble topping Group E. Ajax are back in the Champions League after a few years away.
 It took a qualifying campaign for the Dutch team to make the group stage, but it is now ready to push on.
 Ajax is better than they have been in previous seasons and the additions of Dusan Tadic and Frenkie de Jong make them a difficult proposition.
 Benfica is always a good team, but Ajax will be too much for them.
 The two clubs will play back to back matchdays which should be the turning point for qualification to the knockout stage.

 Our bet: Manchester City and Lyon to qualify

 Manchester City will dominate Group F with little resistance.
 Pep Guardiola’s team showed so much strength in all areas of the pitch during last season’s group stage.
 Football fans should expect the same once again this season.
-Lyon may not be up to Manchester City’s level, but the French team boast a number of top players.
+Lyon may not be up to Manchester City’s level, but the French team boasts a number of top players.
 Memphis Depay has found a home with the French team and scores big goals for the club.
 Hoffenheim and Shakhtar Donetsk will battle for Europa League qualification from the group.
 Last season, Shakhtar defeated Manchester City on the final day of the group stage.
-That will only happen again if Manchester City have already wrapped up the group.
+That will only happen again if Manchester City has already wrapped up the group.